jhugheswebdev/blog/_posts/2017-3-20-ems-rems-and-px.md

 ## Using em for media queries

 We use `em` for media queries because it remains the most consistent in resizing breakpoints through different browsers.
-Here's a very informative blog post about why using `em` is preferred for media queries: Media query units
+Here's a very informative blog post about why using `em` is preferred for media queries.
+The author ran tests on the breakpoints for `rem`, `em` and `px` and ran them on different browsers: [Media query units](https://zellwk.com/blog/media-query-units/)